FutureShockco/steem-auth-vue/docs/meeray-transactions.md

 ---
 For more details, see the main README and the `PinModal.vue` example.

-# Echelon Sidechain Transactions
+# Meeray Sidechain Transactions

-This guide provides examples of how to use the `TransactionService` to send transactions to the Echelon sidechain.
+This guide provides examples of how to use the `TransactionService` to send transactions to the Meeray sidechain.

 ## Overview

-Echelon is a next generation sidechain designed to extend the capabilities of the Steem Blockchain with advanced features like tokens, NFTs, markets, and staking.
+Meeray is a next generation sidechain designed to extend the capabilities of the Steem Blockchain with advanced features like tokens, NFTs, markets, and staking.
 It processes Steem custom_json operations to enable these additional functionalities while maintaining the security and decentralization of the Steem blockchain.

 ## Basic Usage